rickkas7/DeviceKeyHelperRK/README.md

 The size of the data to save or load can be found by `sizeof(*savedData)` or `sizeof(DeviceKeyHelperSavedData)`.

 When loading data, if the size you have saved is not the same as `sizeof(DeviceKeyHelperSavedData)` you should return false.

+## Release History

+### 0.0.4 (2019-04-29)

+This version fixes a problem that prevents the cellular modem from being reset properly in certain cases in 0.8.0 and later.
+The fallback code from 0.7.0 was executed in addition to actually checking for a keys error, and this can prevent the cellular modem from being power cycled after a number of connection failures when the keys are already correct.